How to Reduce Windshield Glare at Night — 7 Tips for Safer Driving

 3. Dim Dashboard and Interior Lights

-You might love the glow of your touchscreen or dash at night, but that soft light inside the cabin compromises your ability to adjust to the dark surroundings outside.
+You may enjoy the glow of your touchscreen or dashboard at night.
+However, that soft light inside the cabin makes it harder to see in the dark outside.

-The brighter your interior, the harder it is for your eyes to focus on the road ahead—especially when sudden external lights hit.
+The brighter your interior, the harder it is for your eyes to see the road.
+This is especially true when sudden lights come from outside.

 Turn your dash brightness down to the lowest readable setting.
 Most modern vehicles allow you to create separate day and night profiles for lighting.